jintonic/toward/README.md

 ### Analyzing new data

-1. create a new run data folder named `yyyy/mm/dd/HHMM/` in your local copy of `toward`
+1. create a new run data folder named `yyyy/mmddHHMM/` (please used 24-hour format for time) in your local copy of `toward`.
-2. get into the just created folder and create a [WaveDump][] configuration file there named [WaveDumpConfig.txt](2020/12/16/2225/WaveDumpConfig.txt)
+2. get into the just created folder and create a [WaveDump][] configuration file there named [WaveDumpConfig.txt](2020/02140956/WaveDumpConfig.txt)
 3. run `wavedump WaveDumpConfig.txt` there to create binary output file `wave?.dat`, where `?` is the channel number.
 Note that in Window, you may have to run [WaveDump][] from its installation folder, its configuration file and output files need to be copied or moved from there to the newly created folder.
 In order for [w2r.py](w2r.py) to process the configuration file properly, please don't name it other than `WaveDumpConfig.txt`.
 Settings that can be tuned in the configuration file can be found in the WaveDump [manual][].
 4. follow the previous section starting from step 2.